A

 Insertion Gain

+What is Insertion Gain?
 Insertion gain is an important measure for hearing aid fitting.
-It helps to ensure that the hearing aid is providing enough amplification to improve hearing.
+It helps to ensure that the hearing aid is providing enough

 Read More »